My Main Page with Links to My Other Book Reviews

 · Support retirees.

-· Give people goals that add up to more than packing the attic so full junk that the roof breaks.
+· Give individuals goals adding up to more than packing the attic so full of consumer junk that the ceiling breaks.

 · Benefit to family and friends who enjoy children.